Introduction.

 The next executable line instantiates the Collection Object ObjColl in memory.

-Like-wise dblLength Property value of the room will be 20+j (or 21 to 25) and the dblWidth Property value will be 15+j (16 to 20).
+Similar way, the dblLength Property value of the room will be 20+j (or 21 to 25) and the dblWidth Property value will be 15+j (16 to 20).

-After assigning Arr property values the Class Object is added to the Collection ObjColl with the Add Method.
+After assigning the Arr property values the Class Object is added to the Collection ObjColl with the Add Method.

 The Set Arr = Nothing statement removes the current Class object from memory.